AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

 thumbnail: KT-7248.jpg
 ---

-# Send reminders using Adobe Sign for Salesforce and Marketo
+# Send reminders using Adobe Sign for Salesforce and Marketo Configuration Guide

-Learn how to send an email reminder when an agreement remains unsigned after a period of time using Adobe Sign for Salesforce and Marketo.
+Learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time.
+This integration uses Adobe Sign for Salesforce, Marketo, and the Marketo and Salesforce sync.

 ## Prerequisites